sekdiy/SensirionSHT/README.md

 ## Documentation ##

-The library contains a folder *doc* for generated *html* documentation using [Doxygen](https://github.com/doxygen/doxygen) and some adaptions by [Velron](https://github.com/Velron/doxygen-bootstrapped).
+There's a copy of the [SHT1x datasheet](http://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/Humidity/Sensirion_Humidity_SHT1x_Datasheet_V5.pdf) from Sensirion in the folder `doc/`.

-In order to generate the documentation, simply execute `doxygen doc/doxygen/Doxyfile` from within the library folder.
+Additionally, the library contains a folder `doc/doxygen/` for  *html* documentation generated via [Doxygen](https://github.com/doxygen/doxygen) with some adaptions by [Velron](https://github.com/Velron/doxygen-bootstrapped).

-Additionally, there's a copy of the [SHT1x datasheet](http://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/Humidity/Sensirion_Humidity_SHT1x_Datasheet_V5.pdf) from Sensirion.
+In order to generate this documentation yourself, simply execute `doxygen doc/doxygen/Doxyfile` from within the `SensirionSHT/` folder.